goktugkirkil/dsaproposal/Final_Report.md

 A scatter plot was used to analyze the relationship between age and monthly BMI loss.

-* **Observation:** There's no strong linear relationship between age and BMI loss, but different surgery types showed slightly different patterns.
+* **Observation:**
+There wasn't a clear linear trend between age and BMI loss, but when grouped by surgery type, slight differences emerged.
+Some surgeries seemed to result in more consistent BMI loss across age, while others had more variation.
+So while age alone doesn't predict much, it might interact subtly with the type of surgery.

 ![Age vs Monthly BMI Loss](Age_vs_BMI.png)